After-Shock/Cloudbox-wiki/Configuring-Settings.md

     - Note 1: It is not recommended to schedule backups hourly as backing up may take a long time and cause future backup attempts to fail (the backup will not occur while another one is in progress, thanks to backup.lock file being created/removed during this process).

-    - Note 2: This option just allows the script to schedule the backup for you.
-You can manually schedule cron to run backups with `/usr/local/bin/ansible-playbook /home/seed/cloudbox/cloudbox.yml --tags backup` called as root.

   - `cron_state`: Option to enable/disable automatic backups.
 Options are `absent` or `present`.
 Default is `absent`.

     - `absent` will remove any existing backup schedule.

     - `present` will ensure it is always scheduled.

     - Note: Whenever this option is changed (i.e. "`absent` -> `present`" or "`present` -> `absent`"), a manual backup (`sudo ansible-playbook cloudbox.yml --tags backup`) must be run once in order to enable or disable the backup schedule.

-Alternatively, you set the backup schedule by manually editing the cronjob (i.e. `sudo crontab -e`).
+    - Note 2: This option just allows Cloudbox to schedule the backup for you.
+You can manually schedule cron (e.g. `sudo crontab -e`) to run backups with `/usr/local/bin/ansible-playbook /home/seed/cloudbox/cloudbox.yml --tags backup` called as root.

   - `pushover_app_token`: Pushover App Token.
 Enables notifications to be sent when a backup task starts and finishes (requires both the `Pushover App Token` and the `Pushover User Key`).
 Default is blank.